stuartvanp/3130Language/README.md

 - Try it on more technical tweets (more numbers, links, photos, videos, etc.)
 - See how poorly the model does without being selective about which accounts to summarize from.

-### To Do

-1. Figure out how to scrape tweets, or use an existing twitter scraper
-2. Figure out how to use a NLP model to create a summarizer, or use an existing summarizer implementation and tweak it to work.
-3. Adjust the scraper and summarizer to produce useful results.

-### Progress
 #### tweet scraping:
 This website has alot of the functionality we would need to collect data.
 It seems to struggle collecting tweets based off of a query, but does seems to perform fine when scraping tweets from a specific twitter account